 Some medicines can reduce or increase your milk supply.

-The combined oral contraceptives are best avoided in the early stages of breastfeeding because oestrogen (usually ethinyloestradiol) reduces milk supply.
+The combined oral contraceptives (the pill) are best avoided in the early stages of breastfeeding because oestrogen (usually ethinyloestradiol) reduces the volume of milk production.
 Breastfeeding women who need to take an oral contraceptive are usually prescribed a progestogen-only pill.

 - Medicines and breastfeeding Medsafe, NZ, 2015